astronomycamp/campspec/Spec_Reduction_with_IRAF.md

 Congratulations all your science files are now bias and flat corrected\!

 ## **3\.**    **Wavelength Calibration**
+Start here if not calibrating with Bias, Dark, Flat
 ### **a.
 Identifying lines**

 The image we took has lines in pixel space but we need them in terms of wavelength.